-The Bolt is the first relatively affordable electric vehicle to have a robust driving range.
+The Bolt is a relatively affordable electric vehicle to have a robust driving range.

 This small hatchback is built around a 66-kilowatt-hour battery pack that sits under the car's floor and contributes to the car's planted feel despite its tall stance.

 With 200 electrified horses on tap, the Bolt accelerates with gusto.